Hawaii Gastronomic – Kona to Volcano ! Lava, Wine & Bakeries

 At Punalu’u Bakery, the malasada comes in different flavor combinations, with both the dough and the sugar-based frosting bearing natural fruit flavors.
 My favorites were the Liilikoi (passion fruit), mango and taro.
 It was obvious that the whole fruit was used in the dough, as the malsada was flecked with fruity flesh and the smell and taste of the sweet bread was permeated with the flavor and smells of fresh produce.
 Similarly, the frosting was chocked-full of the fruit’s flavor.
 The other products they sell include their short breads, sweet bread loafs and sweet bread rolls (this is the O.G. version of Kings Hawaiian bread…and so much better).

-Finally they offer amazing Ice Cream, called “Tropical Dreams!”
+Finally Punalu’u Bakery offers an amazing ice cream, called “Tropical Dreams!”
 The ice cream is expensive, but it is made with top quality ingredients and their recipe goes heavy on the buttermilk, which gives it a creamier texture.
 The ice cream is also heavy on the mix-ins.
-For example, when you order the macadamia nut ice cream, you taste the wonderful infusion of macadamia nuts into the icecream and you get nice chunks of macadamia nut in every bite.
+For example, when you order the macadamia nut ice cream, you taste the wonderful infusion of macadamia nuts into the ice cream and you get nice chunks of macadamia nut in every bite.
 My favorite flavors included the coconut, macadamia nut and Kona coffee.

 Accidental Tourist Note: We also stumbled upon the Tropical Dreams Ice Cream factory in Wiamea, when we entered in “Tropical Dreams” into our GPS.
 They source their milk from cattle farms on the north side of the Island, so your ice cream is farm-to-cone!